 Are there side effects?

 Common reported side effects include flu-like symptoms, injection-site reactions, and short-term fatigue.
-Patients with autoimmune conditions should consult their physician given the peptide's immunomodulatory effects.
+Patients with autoimmune conditions need to consult their physician given the peptide's immunomodulatory effects.

 Lead Medical Researcher